toeaung-yeyint/image-object-detection/README.md

 # Project description

-This app can detect objects (e.g. a person object from an image with a person in it) and display the objects along with their respective confidence score.
-This app was built using the JS library called ml5.js, however, the detection system is not 100% perfect.
+This app detects specific objects (e.g. a person from an image with a person in it) and display the detected objects along with their respective confidence scores.
+However, it's important to note that the detection system is not perfect and may not achieve 100% accuracy.

 ## Project specifications